Skip to content

 Research Downloads

-Download added in February 2013!
+Download links added in November 2013!
 See below.

 Most of my research involves studies of shallow-water organisms from the Late Ordovician Period, about 455-444 million years ago.
 Over the years, my colleagues and I have produced a number of papers, research posters, and other media associated with this work.